Our Mission

 Leadership Demographics

-Our partner organizations are led by a diverse coalition of movement makers who represent our rejection of the systemic racism and sexism inherent in philanthrophy and society as a whole.
+Our partner organizations are led by a diverse coalition of movement makers who represent our rejection of the systemic racism and sexism inherent in philanthropy and society as a whole.